 FERPA provides the University the ability to designate certain student information as "directory information."
 Directory information may be made available to any person without the student's consent unless the student gives notice as provided for, below.
-Vanderbilt has designated the following as directory information: the student's name, addresses, telephone number, email address, student ID photos, major field of study, school, classification, participation in officially recognized activities and sports, weights and heights of members The request for nondisclosure does not apply to class rosters in online class management applications, or to residential rosters-or rosters of groups a student may join voluntarily in online, co-curricular engagement applications, or rosters of other information on the websites of student organizations that a student may join.
-Neither class rosters in online class management applications, nor residential rosters in online cocurricular engagement applications, are available to the public.
+Vanderbilt has designated the following as directory information: the student's name, address, telephone number, email address, student ID photos, major field of study, school, classification, participation in officially recognized activities and sports, weights and heights of members of athletic teams, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and other information that would not generally be considered harmful or an invasion of privacy if disclosed.
+Any student who does not wish disclosure of directory information should notify the University Registrar in writing.
+No element of directory information as defined above is released for students who request nondisclosure except as required by statute.

+The request for nondisclosure does not apply to class rosters in online class management applications, or to residential rosters-or rosters of groups a student may join voluntarily-in online, co-curricular engagement applications, or rosters of other information on the websites of student organizations that a student may join.
+Neither class rosters in online class management applications, nor residential rosters in online co-curricular engagement applications, are available to the public.